 As the name implies, dgrep is used to search all files in specified packages based on the given regex.
 For instance, I am going to search for files that contains the regex "text" in Vim package.

 $ sudo dgrep "text" vim Binary file /usr/bin/vim.tiny matches /usr/share/doc/vim-tiny/copyright: that they must include this license text.
 You can also distribute /usr/share/doc/vim-tiny/copyright: include this license text.
 You are also allowed to include executables /usr/share/doc/vim-tiny/copyright: 1) This license text must be included unmodified. /usr/share/doc/vim-tiny/copyright: text under a) applies to those changes. /usr/share/doc/vim-tiny/copyright: context diff.
 You can choose what license to use for new code you /usr/share/doc/vim-tiny/copyright: context diff will do.
 The e-mail address to be used is /usr/share/doc/vim-tiny/copyright: On Debian systems, the complete text of the GPL version 2 license can be [...]

 The dgrep supports most of grep's options.
 Refer the following guide to learn grep commands.

 The dglob utility generates a list of package names which match a pattern.
-For example, find the list of packages that matches the string “vim”.
+For example, the following command will find the list of packages that matches the string "vim".

 $ sudo dglob vim vim-tiny:amd64 vim:amd64 vim-common:all vim-runtime:all